 You can learn more in our post: Divorce Mediation Versus Collaborative Law Process.

 Mediators come from a variety of different backgrounds.
-Some are attorneys, some are mental health professionals.
-While others, like Joe, have a financial background.
+Some are attorneys, so they may refer to themselves as a "divorce mediation attorney."
+Some are mental health professionals.
+While others, like Equitable Mediation founder, Joe Dillon, have a financial background.

 No, they cannot - even if they are an attorney-mediator.
 In their role as a neutral third party, they must not provide legal advice.